arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-customize-auto-formatter/content.md

 ## Conclusion

 In this tutorial we went through how to customize the behavior of the `CTRL + T / CMD + T` auto formatter command in the Arduino IDE 2.0.
-This article also shows the different scopes that are available for the auto formatter configuration.
+This tutorial also shows the different scopes that are available for the auto formatter configuration.

 ### More Tutorials